- Entry is free via the submission form.

 - Each entrant can submit up to three gifs for the competition.

-DigitalNZ (http://digitalnz.org), Trove (http://trove.nla.gov.au/) or Japan Search (https://jpsearch.go.jp/).
-Entries that do not contain at least one item from these libraries will not be considered.
+DigitalNZ (https://digitalnz.org), Trove (https://trove.nla.gov.au), Japan Search (https://jpsearch.go.jp) or chosen by DAG Museums (https://gifitup.net/dag-museums/).
+Entries that do not contain at least one item from these sources will not be considered.

 - All source material must be available for free and legal reuse (i.e., the item has a Creative Commons license that does not restrict the creation of derivatives, or is in the public domain, has no known copyright, or is openly licensed).